 This section discusses the material components of the executive compensation program for CXApp's executive officers who are named in the "Summary Compensation Table" below.
-As an emerging growth company, CXApp complies with the executive compensation disclosure rules applicable to "smaller reporting companies," as such term is defined in the rules promulgated under the Securities Act, which for 2023 require compensation disclosure for CXApp's executive officers.
+As an emerging growth company, CXApp complies with the executive compensation disclosure rules applicable to "smaller reporting companies," as such term is defined in the rules promulgated under the Securities Act, which for 2023 require compensation disclosure for CXApp's principal executive officer and two most highly compensated executive officers other than its principal executive officers.
+These three officers are referred to as CXApp's "named executive officers."